evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## User interface and control

-The  screen behind the steering wheel mounted into the dashboard is 35.0 inches large .
-The touch screen at the bottom of the center console is 11.0 inches large .
-The touch screen in front of the passenger on the dashboard is 20.0 inches large .
+The  screen behind the steering wheel mounted into the dashboard is 35.0 inches large.
+The touch screen at the bottom of the center console is 11.0 inches large.
+The touch screen in front of the passenger on the dashboard is 20.0 inches large.
 The model does not have a head-up display.